lucianonooijen/Personal-Website/content/blog/0006-golang-sql-handling.md

 categories = ["Backend"]
 +++

 Golang is a great language when building web/API services.
 And that makes a lot of sense, as Go was created for building scalable, performant applications.
 The language is very cohesive, compiles fast, has great performance and has a great ecosystem in addition to its rich standard library and great toolchain.
-Whenever I need to build a web service or API, I tend to reach for Go when possible, hence why I built a few dozen applications with it so far.
+Whenever I need to build a web service or API, I tend to reach for Go when possible, hence why I built quite a lot of applications with it so far, including around a dozen or so application back-ends.

 But this is not an article about why Go is great, but rather on how to handle SQL.
 Considering Golang is not made to be used in Ruby on Rails-type frameworks, you'll most likely have to set up the SQL-logic yourself.